arcus/education_modules/docs/about.md

 The founding contributors to this project are members of the [Arcus](https://arcus.chop.edu) team at [Children's Hospital of Philadelphia](https://www.chop.edu).

+We invite and encourage you to help in any way you feel you can, from letting us know about typos and bugs to [writing entire new modules](https://github.com/arcus/education_modules/blob/main/how_to.md).
 If you are interested in contributing to this project, visit the project's [GitHub repository](https://github.com/arcus/education_modules) for more information.

 ## Thanks